bkrepp-ctps/mde-prototype-python/README.md

 If the reader uses a different package manager, or attempts to "wing it" on his/her own, the author explicitly disclaims any responsibility for any problems he/she might encounter. _Caveat emptor._

-## Create an Environment in Which to Run the Prototype
+## Create an Environment in Which to Run Each Prototype or Set of Prototypes

+Because of the subtle interdependencies among all the libraries required to run each prototype, I strongly recommend that _you create a dedicated Anaconda environment in which to run each prototype (or group of prototypes) that depend(s) upon a particular set of libraries_.

+### Environment for Prototype #1

+The following defines a "baseline" environment; it also fully defines the environment required to run Prototype #1.

 1. Open __Anaconda Navigator__ (hereinafter "AC") and click the _Environments_ button in the left-hand window pane.
 2. Click the _Create_ button at the bottom of the AC window to create an Anaconda _environment_ for this project, and give it a suitable name For reasons that will quickly become apparent, the author has chosen to call his environment __base_py_37_omx_geop__.